spraakbanken/sparv-pipeline/docs/site/developers-guide/writing-sparv-plugins.md

 graph.
 When you run Sparv, it automatically determines which functions to run to produce the outputs you request, resolving all dependencies for you.

-> [!IMPORTANT]
->
+!!! warning "Important"

-> If your module relies on additional libraries beyond Sparv’s built-in dependencies, especially large or slow-loading
-> ones (for example, `torch`), import them inside the functions that actually use them rather than at the module level.
+    If your module relies on additional libraries beyond Sparv’s built-in dependencies, especially large or slow-loading ones (for example, `torch`), import them inside the functions that actually use them rather than at the module level.
-> This prevents unnecessary delays in Sparv’s startup time when your module is not in use, since every extra library
-> import contributes to startup overhead.
+    This prevents unnecessary delays in Sparv’s startup time when your module is not in use, since every extra library import contributes to startup overhead.

 For more details about the `annotator` decorator and other Sparv decorators, refer to the [Sparv decorators](sparv-decorators.md) page.